 Palm Springs, California

-Palm Springs is a perfect spot for outdoor adventures with its year-round sunny weather and close proximity to Arizona.
+Palm Springs, California is a perfect spot for outdoor adventures with its year-round sunny weather.
 With so much open space, you can explore a variety of terrains just a few minutes’ drive from the city.

 The San Andreas Fault runs the length of California, and the canyons surrounding the fault near Palm Springs offer some great off-road adventures.
 You can arrange a local guide, hop into a four-wheel-drive vehicle, and spend hours exploring canyons and crevices teeming with flora and fauna.
 Keep your eyes open for bighorn sheep, jackrabbits, bobcats, and the Coachella Valley fringe-toed lizard.
 A highlight of touring the fault and its canyons is to watch water bubbling up from a deep underground aquifer.

 To experience the night sky as you only can in the Southwest, take a nighttime off-road excursion to the San Andreas Fault.
 Start the adventure in daylight so you can still take in the rugged landscape.
 But when the sun sets, enjoy the real magic of your vantage point away from the city lights as thousands of stars emerge.

 Another fun option is to head to Joshua Tree National Park.
 As you make your way into the national park, keep your eyes open for bighorn sheep and eagles circling above as you explore the rocky terrain.